erkanserhan/programming-resources/lesson-3/lesson.md

 }
 ```

-# A slightly more complex exercise
+# A slightly more complex example

 While loops are useful for a variety of situations.
 Let's write a new program that adds together any number of integers that the user gives.
 First, it should ask the user for how many numbers to add together, and then ask for each of the numbers.